-FIELD DESCRIPTION EXAMPLE Allocated Budget (min) This sets a ceiling for outgoing call time for this remote node.
-The default for this field is 0 meaning no budget control.
-0 (default) Period (hr) This field is the time period that the budget should be reset.
+FIELD DESCRIPTION EXAMPLE Period (hr) This field is the time period that the budget should be reset.
 For example, if we are allowed to call this remote node for a maximum of 10 minutes every hour, then the Allocated Budget is (10 minutes) and the Period (hr) is 1 (hour).
-0 (default) Schedules This field is only applicable for PPPoE and PPPTP encapsulation.
+0 (default) Schedule This field is only applicable for PPPoE and PPPTP encapsulation.
 You can apply up to four schedule sets here.
 For more details please refer to the Call Schedule Setup chapter.
-Nailed-up Connection This field is only applicable for PPPoE and PPTP encapsulation.
+Nailed up Connection This field is only applicable for PPPoE and PPTP encapsulation.
 This field specifies if you want to make the connection to this remote node a nailed-up connection.
 More details are given earlier in this section.
 Session Options Edit Filter Sets Use [SPACE BAR] to choose Yes and press [ENTER] to open menu 11.5 to edit the filter sets.
 See the Remote Node Filter section for more details.
 No (default) Idle Timeout (sec) Type the number of seconds (0-9999) that can elapse when the ZyAIR is idle (there is no traffic going to the remote node), before the ZyAIR automatically disconnects the remote node.
 0 means that the session will not timeout.
 100 (default) This field is available only for PPTP or PPPoE encapsulations.
 When you have completed this menu, press [ENTER] at the prompt "Press ENTER to confirm or ESC to cancel" to save your configuration or press [ESC] to cancel and go back to the previous screen.